Geonovum/WaU/preconditions.md

 ## Eager loading

-When related object types are part of the same source model and thus exposed by the same source API, the most efficiënt way would be to support *eager loading*.
-This means that when requesting `Building` objects, the related `Address` objects can be retrieved within the same requests.
+When related object types are part of the same source model and thus exposed by the same source API, the most efficient way would be to support *eager loading*.
+This means that when requesting `Building` objects, the related `Address` objects can be retrieved at the same time within the same request.

 @TODO describe eager loading in detail for both relations and inverse relations.